steveseguin/Companion-Ninja/README.md

 Start with Version 22 of VDO.Ninja, the API requestes will have a response reflecting the state of the request.

 For example, if toggling a mic of a guest, the response of the HTTP API request will be `true` or `false`, based on whether the mic is now muted or not.
 If the request is an object, such as when using `getDetails`, you'll get a JSON response instead of basic text.
+There's also `getGuestList`, which can be useful for getting a set of possible guest slot positional values, along with its corresponding stream ID and label.

 Basic text/word responses are such things as `true`, `false`, `null`, `fail`, {`somevalue`}, or `timeout`.
 Timeout occurs if there's no listener or no response to a request; the system will stop the callback and fail to a timeout after 1-second.